 Allowance for kids can be tough to figure out.
 Especially when you feel like the new “it” Allowance System is not going to work for yours.
 Keep reading for some ideas from real-life systems used by personal financial bloggers.

-Allowance systems can be tough to figure out – everything from coming up with a realistic allowance schedule, actually staying consistent, figuring out whether or not to tie it to chores (and which chores are appropriate for your kid’s age, anyway?), commissions, and what the heck you want your child to be responsible paying for with those new dollars burning a hole in their pockets.
+An allowance system for kids can be tough to figure out – everything from coming up with a realistic allowance schedule, actually staying consistent, figuring out whether or not to tie it to chores (and which chores are appropriate for your kid’s age, anyway?), commissions, and what the heck you want your child to be responsible paying for with those new dollars burning a hole in their pockets.

 Top that messy container off with the fact that everywhere you turn, someone is touting their allowance system as THE one.
 Even if you have a sneaking suspicion that it just isn’t going to work for your own kiddo.